puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_https.markdown

 Endpoints where the requested environment is always used:

 - [File content](/references/3.7.latest/developer/file.http_file_content.html) and [file metadata](/references/3.7.latest/developer/file.http_file_metadata.html) --- Files in modules, including plugins like custom facts and resource types, will always be served from the requested environment.
 Puppet agent has to account for this when fetching files; it does so by fetching its node object (see "node" below), then resetting the environment it will request to whatever the ENC specified and using that new environment for all subsequent requests.
 (Since custom facts might influence the decision of the ENC, the agent will repeat this process up to three times before giving up.)
 - [Resource type](/references/3.7.latest/developer/file.http_resource_type.html) --- Puppet agent doesn't use this; it's just for extensions.
-The puppet master will always respond with information for the requested environment.
+The Puppet master will always respond with information for the requested environment.

 Endpoints where environment makes no difference: